margaretmz/segmentation-style-transfer/ml/README.md

 ## Model Benchmarks

 This section presents a comprehensive comparison between different segmentation and stylization models in terms of inference latency and model size.
+Benchmarking was performed using the [TensorFlow Lite Benchmark tool](https://www.tensorflow.org/lite/performance/measurement).

 ### Semantic Segmentation